 Cluster size constraints

 When a Maximum per Cluster constraint is specified, the algorithm starts with a single cluster and will split clusters that are spatially contiguous and similar in value.
-New clusters will be created until all cluster sizes are below the Maximum per Cluster, taking into account all of the variables with each split.
+New clusters will be created until all cluster sizes are below the Maximum per Cluster value, taking into account all of the variables with each split.

 Number of clusters

 Sometimes you will know the number of clusters most appropriate to your question or problem.
 If you have five sales managers and want to assign each to their own contiguous region, for example, you would use 5 for the Number of Clusters parameter.
 In many cases, however, you won't have any criteria for selecting a specific number of clusters; instead, you just want the number that best distinguishes feature similarities and differences.
-To help you in this situation, you can leave the Number of Clusters blank and let the Spatially Constrained Multivariate Clustering tool assess the effectiveness of dividing your features into 2, 3, 4, and up to 30 clusters.
-The clustering effectiveness is measured using the Calinski-Harabasz pseudo F-statistic, which is a ratio of between cluster variance to within cluster variance.
-In other words, a ratio reflecting within-group similarity and between-group difference:
+To help you in this situation, you can leave the Number of Clusters parameter blank and let the Spatially Constrained Multivariate Clustering tool assess the effectiveness of dividing your features into 2, 3, 4, and up to 30 clusters.
+The clustering effectiveness is measured using the Calinski-Harabasz pseudo F-statistic, which is a ratio of between-cluster variance to within cluster variance.
+In other words, a ratio reflecting within-group similarity and between-group difference as follows:

-The Spatial Constraints parameter ensures the resultant clusters will be spatially proximal.
+The Spatial Constraints parameter ensures that the resultant clusters will be spatially proximal.
 The Contiguity options are enabled for polygon feature classes and indicate that features can only be part of the same cluster if they share an edge (Contiguity edges only) or if they share either an edge or a vertex (Contiguity edges corners) with another member of the cluster.
 The polygon contiguity options are not good choices, however, if your dataset includes clusters of discontiguous polygons or polygons with no contiguous neighbors at all.

-The Trimmed Delaunay triangulation option is appropriate for point or polygon features and will ensure that a feature will only be included in a cluster if at least one other cluster member is a natural neighbor (Delaunay Triangulation).
+The Trimmed Delaunay triangulation option is appropriate for point or polygon features and ensures that a feature will only be included in a cluster if at least one other cluster member is a natural neighbor (Delaunay Triangulation).
 Conceptually, Delaunay Triangulation creates a nonoverlapping mesh of triangles from feature centroids.
-Each feature is a triangle node and nodes that share edges are considered neighbors.
-These triangles are then clipped to a convex hull to ensure features cannot be neighbors with any features outside of the convex hull.
+Each feature is a triangle node, and nodes that share edges are considered neighbors.
+These triangles are then clipped to a convex hull to ensure that features cannot be neighbors with any features outside of the convex hull.
 This option should not be used for datasets with coincident features.
 Also, because the Delaunay Triangulation method converts features to Thiessen polygons to determine neighbor relationships, especially with polygon features and sometimes with peripheral features in your dataset, the results from using this option may not always be what you expect.
-In the illustration below, notice that some of the grouped original polygons are not contiguous; when they are converted to Thiessen polygons, however, all the grouped features do, in fact, share an edge.
+In the illustration below, notice that some of the grouped original polygons are not contiguous.
+When they are converted to Thiessen polygons, however, all the grouped features do, in fact, share an edge.

 While the spatial relationships among your features are stored in an SWM file and used by the Spatially Constrained Multivariate Clustering tool to impose spatial constraints, there is no actual weighting involved in the grouping process.
 The SWM file is only used to keep track of which features can and cannot be included in the same cluster.